Siph0nZ/to-do-list/README.md

 # to-do-list
-Small JavaScript project to create and write in a to-do list
+Small JavaScript project to create or write in a to-do list